Hypfer/lovelace-valetudo-map-card/README.md

 ## Valetudo
 Valetudo can be found on https://github.com/Hypfer/Valetudo.
 This is the only version of Valetudo we officially support.

-It is recommended to use at least Valetudo 0.6.
-Older versions of Valetudo are only supported in "Legacy Mode", which will likely be removed in the future.
+This card requires at least Valetudo 2021.2.0.

+If you want to use an older Valetudo version, check out the legacy branch of this project.

 ## Install